What is the Cost of Website Design in South Africa? [2026] | How much does website design in South Africa Cost? | Website Design Prices South Africa

 What is the difference between a template website and a custom website? +

-A template website uses a pre-styled design that is adapted for your brand.
-It is faster and cheaper to build but may not be unique or fully optimised for conversions.
-A custom website is designed from scratch specifically for your business, offering better brand identity, user experience, and long-term performance.
-Custom websites generally cost more but deliver stronger results.
+A template website uses a pre-styled design adapted for your brand.
+It’s faster and cheaper to build but may not be unique or optimised for conversions.
+A custom website is designed from scratch for your business, offering better brand identity, user experience, and long-term performance.
+Custom websites cost more upfront and typically deliver stronger results over a 2 to 3 year period.

-Does the platform (WordPress, Shopify, Wix) affect website pricing? +
+Does the platform I choose affect website pricing? +

-Yes, the platform has a direct impact on pricing.
-WordPress offers the most flexibility and scalability, making it ideal for businesses that want to grow.
-Shopify is subscription-based and suited to e-commerce, with ongoing monthly costs and transaction fees.
-Wix and similar builders are affordable upfront but can limit SEO, scalability, and functionality over time, which often leads to additional costs down the line.
+Yes.
+WordPress offers the most flexibility and scalability with no ongoing platform fees.
+Shopify is subscription-based with monthly costs, transaction fees, and app costs that add up over time.
+Wix and similar builders are affordable upfront but limit SEO, scalability, and portability, which often leads to additional costs later when you outgrow the platform.

 Do I need to pay for POPIA compliance on my website? +

-If your website collects any personal information — through contact forms, checkout pages, newsletters, or quote requests — you are required by South African law (POPIA) to include a Privacy Policy, data handling disclosures, and appropriate consent mechanisms.
-This is not optional.
-Professional agencies build POPIA-compliant structure into the website as part of the design process, which is one reason website pricing varies so widely.
+If your website collects any personal information through contact forms, checkout pages, newsletters, or quote requests, POPIA compliance is required by South African law.
+This means a Privacy Policy, data handling disclosures, and appropriate consent mechanisms must be in place.
+Professional agencies build POPIA-compliant structure into the website during the design process.
+Retrofitting it later costs more.

 What are the ongoing costs of running a website in South Africa? +